Last Updated on June 19, 2021 by Christine Kaaloa

 Hi-Def Video (Mac ready)

+Samsung ST500 camera is two devices in one an Hi Definition travel video camera and a point and shoot camera for my vacation.
+As a vacation camera, it’s more fun than my DSLR!
 After seeing this video in playback, you’ll want to ditch your camcorder.
-Seriously.
-That’s what I want to do with mine and I just got it last year (and it’s a Sony)!
-Why?
 Aside from shooting video in a luxurious Hi-Def quality, it uploads to my Mac without requiring extra plug-ins or my needing to be an encoding warrior!
-(You’d think Sony HD cameras would have gotten the Mac-thing down by now, but they really haven’t) What does this mean?
-I’m sporting a video camera and a camera in one device!
-Pretty nice!
+You’d think Sony HD cameras would have gotten the Mac-thing down by now, but they really haven’t.

 My only disappointments with the video feature is that the audio cuts out every time you zoom in or out and there’s nothing subtle about the zoom; you’re either whipping in or a whipping out.
 Don’t expect a film or documentary out of it, but you will get some nice footage.